 THIS SECTION REPRESENTS OUR OPINION ONLY AND DOES NOT CONSTITUTE A LEGAL ADVISE!

-We know for a fact that some private jet owners and operators are literally running around the Internet and threatening the owners of flight tracking websites with lawsuits, to force the latter into blocking their aircraft’s flight data from the public access.
-Some do so under the excuse of the aircraft being listed in the FAA lists (PIA, LADD, or its predecessor, BARR) while failing to demonstrate any interest as to whether the data about the aircraft being displayed on the intimidated website was actually retrieved from the FAA.
-Perhaps it is done so in hopes to exploit the alleged unawareness of the website owners.
+We are aware that some private jet owners and operators are literally running around the Internet and threatening the owners of flight tracking websites with lawsuits, to force the websites into hiding the aircrafts’ flight activity.
+Some do so under the excuse of the aircraft being listed in the FAA lists (PIA, LADD, or its predecessor, BARR).
+However, those jet owners / operators may often fail to demonstrate any interest as to whether the data about the aircraft being displayed on the intimidated websited is actually subject to any blocking (e.g., if it is actually sourced from the FAA).
+Perhaps this ommittance may be exercised willingfully, in hopes to exploit the alleged unawareness of the website owners.

-We will refrain from giving any further ethical assessments here and will concentrate on providing our practical opinion on the implications of the FAA LADD for flight tracking applications and web-sites instead.
+We will refrain from giving any further ethical assessments and from discussing deeper implications for the community here.
+Instead, we will concentrate on providing our practical opinion on the implications of the FAA LADD for flight tracking applications and web-sites.

 As it has been said already, compliance with the FAA’s LADD program is mandatory for anyone consuming the FAA SWIM data services and displaying it publicly.
 Under the FAA’s user agreements, subscribers must block the flights of aircraft listed in the LADD program from public display.

 But if you’re not using FAA data services, neither the FAA’s user agreement nor the LADD list affects you, and there’s no requirement to block anything.
-The same holds true even if you’ve obtained data about a flight of a blocked aircraft from other sources, like terrestrial ADS-B receivers, even if it’s identical to the FAA data.
+The same holds true even if you’ve obtained data about a flight of the blocked aircraft from other sources, like terrestrial ADS-B receivers, and even if it is identical to the FAA data.

 You may hear about HR 3935 FAA Reauthorization Act 2024 or HR 302 FAA Reauthorization Act 2018.
 These bills contain obligations for the FAA to address privacy concerns, but these obligations do not seem to extend beyond the FAA themselves.

 However, when combining data from multiple sources, the situation becomes more complex.
 In such cases, it’s wise to follow the terms of the most restrictive source.
-If one of your sources is the FAA data services, then you should comply with FAA requirements and block the relevant aircraft data accordingly.
+If one of your sources is the FAA data services, then you must at the very least comply with FAA requirements and block the relevant aircraft data accordingly.

 Breach of Contract, Not of Law

 Even if you receive data from an FAA source, failing to block a LADD-listed flight would violate the FAA’s user agreement, but it does not necessarily constitute a violation of any specific laws.
-Once again, these obligations set forth by the FAA Reauthorization Acts mentioned above do not seem to extend beyond the FAA themselves.
+You may be banned from using the FAA data services, but it remains to be seen if any further penalties could arise from this.
+Once again, the obligations set forth by the FAA Reauthorization Acts mentioned above do not seem to extend beyond the FAA themselves.

 Against Public Display Only